harry-uglow/Curriculum-Reinforcement-Learning/README.md

 ```
 python main.py --pipeline rack --num-steps 256 --eval-interval 4 --trg-succ-rate 70 --save-as <out_path>
 ```
+This trains on the dish rack task, taking 256 simulation steps in between each policy update, evaluating the policy every 4 updates, and moving to the next stage of the curriculum after evaluation finds the policy >= 70% successful.

 ###Transferring to reality
 Once that finishes you will have a trained policy that takes full state